 Every plan to improve health and wellness needs to include physical activity.
 If you’re carrying more weight than you would like, that’s a pretty clear indicator that your activity and your nutrition aren’t balanced.

-If you struggle to exercise because you don’t know what to do, then I advice you to try this at home workouts for women so that you know how to start exercising.
+If you struggle to exercise because you don’t know what to do, then I advice you to try this home workout plans for women so that you know how to start exercising.

 The project of losing weight and toning up is not accomplished by exercise alone (See “B” below), but physical activity is an important component too.